Tinkerforge/doc/source/Hardware/Bricklets/Humidity.rst

    :target: ../../_images/Bricklets/bricklet_humidity_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Humidity Bricklet" in the Brick Viewer after you pressed “connect”.
+If you then connect the Brick to the PC over USB, you should see a tab named "Humidity Bricklet" in the Brick Viewer after you pressed "connect".
 Select it.
 If everything went as expected you can now see the measured relative humidity and a graph that shows the humidity over time.